davidbromwell/intune-device-assignment-analyzer/README.md

 - Microsoft.Graph.Authentication for Graph-based tools
 - An Intune role that permits the requested read operations
 - Consent for the delegated scopes listed below
+- `IntuneToolkit.Common.psm1` (the shared module), expected at `..\Shared\IntuneToolkit.Common.psm1` relative to this script's own folder.
+Keep the toolkit's folder structure intact when copying scripts elsewhere.

 ## Delegated permissions